 You are responsible for knowing which employees are eligible for PFML.

-PFML will be available to employees and covered individuals beginning January 2021.
+PFML is available to employees and covered individuals beginning January 2021.
 Workers who may be eligible for PFML include:

 - Employees who work for a business or a state or federal governmental agency in Massachusetts